Hootsuite Security Practices

 Data Encryption In Transit and At Rest

 The Hootsuite Services support the latest industry-standard secure cipher suites and protocols to encrypt all traffic in transit.
-Hootsuite currently supports only TLS 1.2 on its main website and all pages that accept credit card information.
-Migration to 1.2 on subsidiary pages will be completed later in 2018.
+Hootsuite currently supports only TLS 1.2 on its main website and all pages that accept credit card information, and supports TLS 1.2 on all pages.

 Customer Content is also encrypted at rest, where appropriate and having regard to the nature of the content and associated risks.
 Almost all of the information Hootsuite processes is already publicly available elsewhere and so there is no associated privacy risks, but all scheduled and approval-pending messages, for example, are encrypted at rest for additional protection.